-Since the pioneering climbers of the last century conquered the world’s toughest peaks, outdoor clothing technology has changed dramatically.
+Since the pioneering climbers of the last century conquered the world’s toughest peaks, outdoor clothing technology has changed dramatically, and knowing how to layer effectively has never been more important.

 Long gone are the cotton undergarments, wool jumpers and Ventile jackets; these have now been replaced by all manner of fancy waterproof and windproof fabrics weighing a fraction of their predecessors and offering far superior performance.

 However, one thing has stayed the same, the simple principle of ‘layering’ – using several different layers of clothing, each of which fulfils a different role.
-And choosing the right layering system isn’t just about ensuring you have a fun weekend in the hills, it can have more serious consequences for your personal safety.
+And choosing exactly how to layer isn’t just about ensuring you have a fun weekend in the hills, it can have more serious consequences for your personal safety.

-So, with that in mind, we teamed up with Keela to bring you a comprehensive guide to protecting yourself for your next adventures in the mountains…
+So, with that in mind, we teamed up with Keela to bring you a comprehensive guide on how to layer effectively for your next adventure in the mountains…

 But not all waterproof and windproof jackets are made equal.
 Keela’s Munro jacket (worn by UK mountain rescue teams) uses SDP technology – a unique double layer fabric system with an ‘air gap’, which is not only 100% waterproof, breathable and warm, but also reduces inner condensation.
 Read more here.